ekuo651/Machine-Learning-for-Stock-Selection/README.md

 Since the premise of finding outperformers relies on the relative performance of other stocks, we decided to cluster the constituents of the S&P500 based on a snapshot of fundamental indicators and then to apply our stock selection model.
 We did not want to go based off of traditional sectors, but instead to find clusters based on each constituents fundamental data.
 Therefore, we used K-means clustering, an unsupervised learning model.

-We selected the optimal number of clusters to run based on the elbow curve technique where we find the point at which the reduction in loss plateaus.
+We selected the optimal number of clusters to run based on the elbow curve technique where we find the point at which the reduction in inertia plateaus.
 We also used silhouette analysis to determine how well differentiated each cluster would have been based on the number of clusters.

 ### Predicting the Market